yuqinie98/PatchTST/README.md

 :triangular_flag_on_post: Our model has been included in [timeseriesAI(tsai)](https://github.com/timeseriesAI/tsai/blob/main/tutorial_nbs/15_PatchTST_a_new_transformer_for_LTSF.ipynb).
 Special thanks to the contributor @[oguiza](https://github.com/oguiza)!

-:triangular_flag_on_post: We offer a video that provides a concise overview of our paper for individuals seeking a rapid comprehension of its contents: https://www.youtube.com/watch?v=Z3-NrohddJw
+We offer a video that provides a concise overview of our paper for individuals seeking a rapid comprehension of its contents: https://www.youtube.com/watch?v=Z3-NrohddJw